 We’re here to answer these questions in detail.
 But before we do, remember that buying new is not your only option, and sometimes spending more on quality works out better in the long run.
 Here’s a few of our sustainable fashion shopping guides that might just solve your problem:

-- The Four R’s of Fashion: Reduce, Reuse, Repair, Resale
+- The Five R’s of Fashion: Reduce, Rewear, Recycle, Repair, Resell

 - Ethical Taste on a Fast Fashion Budget